Hotmoka/hotmoka/tutorial/Takamaka.md

     if (isGameOver(x, y)) {
       // 90% goes to the winner
       player.receive(balance().multiply(BigInteger.valueOf(9L)).divide(BigInteger.valueOf(10L)));
-      // the rest to the creator of the game creator.receive(balance());
+      // the rest goes to the creator of the game creator.receive(balance());
     }
     else if (isDraw())